CUBRID/cubrid-manual/en/sql/function/string_fn.rst

 .. function:: LCASE (string)
 .. function:: LOWER (string)

     The functions **LCASE** and **LOWER** are used interchangeably.
 They convert uppercase characters included in string to lowercase characters.
-Note that these functions may not work properly in character sets which are not supported by CUBRID.
-For details on the character sets supported by CUBRID, see :ref:`char-data-type`.

     :param string: Specifies the string in which uppercase characters are to be converted to lowercase.
 If the value is **NULL**, **NULL** is returned.
     :rtype: STRING